KodAgge/KodAgge/README.md

 # Well met! 👋

 Welcome to my GitHub!
-I'm currently pursuing a masters degree in **Financial Mathematics at KTH** in Stockholm, Sweden.
-I already have a bachelor's in **Applied Mathematics + Industrial Engineering and Management**, also at KTH.
+I'm currently a consultant at Netlight within Data Science & Analytics.
+I have a masters degree in **Financial Mathematics** and a bachelor's in **Applied Mathematics + Industrial Engineering and Management**, both at KTH.

-Even though I'm pursuing a degree in Financial Mathematics I also have a big interest in **Data Analytics and Data Science**, more specifically in **Machine Learning**.
+Despite my education, my biggest interest is in **Data Analytics and Data Science**, more specifically in **Machine Learning**.
 This is reflected in the repos you can find under my handle.
 Continue reading for a selection of the projects I'm most proud of!

 ### Languages and Tools: